molmod/psiflow/docs/overview.md

-Psiflow is designed as a modular and flexible library that allows the user to design and execute arbitrarily complex workflows based on a variety of sampling algorithms, trainable interaction potentials, and reference levels of theory.
+Psiflow is a modular and flexible library that allows the user to design and execute arbitrarily complex workflows based on a variety of sampling algorithms, trainable interaction potentials, and reference levels of theory.
 While all computations are orchestrated internally using Parsl, psiflow provides